makers-jkpg/lyktparad/lyktparad-espidf/README.md

    - This node will connect to your WiFi router
    - Once connected, it will obtain an IP address
    - The web server will start automatically
+   - **Optional**: Connect the Force Root GPIO pin (default: GPIO 4) to GND before power-on to force root node behavior

 2. **Mesh Nodes**: Flash the same firmware to additional ESP32 devices
    - These nodes will automatically join the mesh network
    - They will connect to the root node or other mesh nodes
    - No additional configuration needed (uses same Mesh ID)
+   - **Optional**: Connect the Force Mesh GPIO pin (default: GPIO 5) to GND before power-on to force mesh node behavior

+### GPIO Root Node Forcing

+The firmware supports GPIO-based root node forcing using two configurable GPIO pins (default: GPIO 4 and GPIO 5).

+**Default Pin Configuration:**
+- **GPIO 4 (Force Root)**: When connected to GND at startup, forces the node to become root
+- **GPIO 5 (Force Mesh)**: When connected to GND at startup, forces the node to be a mesh node

+**Truth Table:**
+- Pin A=HIGH, Pin B=HIGH: Default behavior (normal root election)
+- Pin A=LOW, Pin B=HIGH: **Force root node**
+- Pin A=HIGH, Pin B=LOW: **Force mesh node**
+- Pin A=LOW, Pin B=LOW: Default to mesh node (conflict resolution)

+**Usage:**
+1. Configure GPIO pins in `include/mesh_device_config.h` if you need different pins (see Configuration section)
+2. Connect the desired GPIO pin(s) to GND before powering on the device
+3. The GPIO state is read during mesh initialization
+4. Root forcing is applied before the mesh network starts
+5. Check serial logs for GPIO forcing status messages

+**Note**: GPIO pins have internal pull-up resistors, so they read HIGH when not connected to GND.
+The GPIO state is only read once at startup and does not change during operation.
+The default pins (GPIO 4 and 5) can be changed in `include/mesh_device_config.h`.

 ### Web Interface